 - Reconsider your need to travel to Egypt due to the threat of terrorist attack and kidnapping.
 If you do travel to Egypt, maintain heightened vigilance at tourist locations.

-- On 26 May 2017, an attack by gunmen on a bus carrying Coptic Christians in Minya resulted in a number of deaths and injuries.
 Terrorist attacks could occur at anytime, anywhere in Egypt, including in tourist areas and around religious sites.
-Maintain heightened vigilance at tourist locations and crowded public places at this time.
+Maintain heightened vigilance at tourist locations and crowded public places.
+Monitor the media for information that may affect your safety and security.
+Follow local authorities' advice.
 See Safety and security.

-- The Egyptian Government announced a three-month, nationwide state of emergency following explosions at Coptic Churches in Tanta and Alexandria on 9 April 2017.
+- The Egyptian Government has imposed a nationwide state of emergency following explosions at Coptic Churches in Tanta and Alexandria in April 2017 which killed and injured dozens of people.
 Measures imposed under the state of emergency may include additional powers to search, detain and arrest.
 Gatherings, protests and demonstrations may be curtailed.
 Follow local authorities’ instructions.
 Carry identification.
 Avoid all large gatherings and protests.
 Monitor local media for more information.
 See Safety and security.

-- Since the political upheavals in early 2011, protests have occurred across Egypt, including in Cairo, Alexandria, Ismailia and Port Said.
+- Avoid all demonstrations and protests.
 Protests can turn violent with little warning.
-Avoid all demonstrations and protests.
 Closely monitor the media for information on events and developments that may affect your personal security and safety.

 Entry and exit

-In March 2017, UK and US governments announced new restrictions on carrying electronic devices for passengers travelling from or through Egypt to the UK and the US.
+In March 2017, the UK government announced restrictions on carrying electronic devices for passengers travelling from or through Egypt to the UK.
 See the

-Hand luggage restrictions at UK airports and/or the
+Hand luggage restrictions at UK airports for further details.

 Immigration authorities may require proof that children of Egyptian fathers have their father's approval to leave Egypt before the children are allowed to depart.